Where Your Body Holds What Your Mind Won't Say

 How this works in practice

 My intuitive sense and prompting can help you find these associations, but the revelation all comes from you.
-This is what makes the work therapeutic rather than re-traumatising.
+Alongside the safety and guidance I provide, this is what makes the work therapeutic rather than re-traumatising.
 The trauma, the underlying sensations, and the system of associations, the memories, feelings and behaviours that reinforce each other, can be processed as a whole, rather than adjusted sequentially or by parts.

-By accessing the sensations at their source, the associations are revealed to you and you can free yourself from them.
+By accessing the sensations at their source, the associations may be revealed to you and you can free yourself from them.
 By being guided to observe without reaction, and experiencing as the intensity of the underlying sensations weakens and dissolves, what felt permanent starts to change.

 I have felt a person's chest soften under my hands as decades of held grief came to the surface.
-I have worked along a line of tension in someone's side and felt the moment it gave way, and watched their face change as something they had been carrying rose, was felt, and passed through.
+I have worked along a line of tension in someone's side and felt the moment it gave way, and watched their face change as something they had been carrying arose, was felt, and passed through.
+Something that the client had felt for a long time, that the client could not let go of, and the body had held onto, started to feel like a permanent fact, which the mind believes will never change.
+This becomes a limiting belief.
+When bodywork releases the fascial armour that has formed, when the client feels safe and supported, and when emotion start to move, it came as a genuine surprise to the client.

 On the Camino de Santiago pilgrimage, I met a man struggling to walk without pain.
 I spent an hour working on a solid fascial ridge along the top of his foot, felt it soften, and worked in through the ankle.
-I told him he would probably feel very emotional, and then it should be fine.
-He messaged me the next day: he had felt very emotional in the evening, but woke up and his foot was fixed.
+I told him he would probably feel very emotional, and then it should be less painful.
+He messaged me the next day: he told me he had felt very emotional in the evening, but woke up and was now walking without pain.
 He couldn't believe it.
+When fascia sticks and solidifies, it creates strain elsewhere in the system, which can lead to inflammation and pain where the system is weakest, often far from where the fascia is restricted.
+Releasing the fascia reduced the strain in the system, removing the cause of the painful inflammation.

-Without awareness, our actions cause pain and reinforce the dysfunction.
-When we bring presence to what is there, and observe, then we can start to heal the source of the dysfunction, and we break the cycle of self-reinforcement.
+Without awareness of the issue, our actions continued to aggravate and cause us pain, which then reinforces the dysfunction.
+When we bring presence to what is there, to the tensions held in the fascia, and observe without reaction, then the tensions can start to release.
+We can start to address the source of the problem, rather than treat the area of pain, and we can break the cycle of self-reinforcement.

 Learning to listen